Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Introduction

-In sections \ref{microservices}, \ref{IoT} and \ref{fog}, we discussed MSA, IoT applications and Edge/Fog paradigms in detail, highlighting their key characteristics and requirements.
-This section aims to analyse how those characteristics fit perfectly together, giving rise to microservices-based IoT applications for Edge/Fog environments.
+This section highlights how the main characteristics of MSA, IoT applications and Fog computing paradigm fit perfectly together, giving rise to microservices-based IoT applications for Fog environments.
 Fig. \ref{fig:characteristic} lists these characteristics and groups them to show their relationships.